alpop/Arduino-UNO-R3-based-LC-meter/README.md

    alexander.popov9@mail.ru

-  Licensed under GPL v3.
+  Sketch licensed under GPL v3.
+  Schematics licensed under Creative Commons Attribution Share-Alike license.

-   The schematics and the sketch and is  a compilation from various free sources one can find on the Internet along with original     circuit and code.
+   The schematics and the sketch is  a compilation from various free sources one can find on the Internet along with original     circuit and code.

    Thanks to all original authors and  contributors.

    This sketch was tested with Arduino UNO R3.